Missing Link (2019 film): Plot

-In 1886, Sir Lionel Frost, a struggling investigator of mythical creatures, continuously searched for different creatures to study and announce their presence in the world, which would allow him to be accepted into the "Society of Great Men", which is led by Sir Lionel's rival, Lord Piggot-Dunceby.
+In 1886, Sir Lionel Frost, a struggling investigator of mythical creatures, continuously searches for different creatures to study and announce their presence in the world, which would allow him to be accepted into the "Society of Great Men", which is led by Sir Lionel's rival, Lord Piggot-Dunceby.
 Lionel receives a letter acknowledging the presence of a Sasquatch, making a deal with Piggot-Dunceby that would allow him to join the society if he proved that the creature was real.

 Lionel travels to the Pacific Northwest, eventually stumbling upon the Sasquatch in a forest.
 After dubbing him "Mr. Link", Lionel is told by the Sasquatch that he was, in fact, the one who sent the letter.
 Mr. Link requests Lionel's help in finding his relatives, the Yetis, in the Himalayas.
 Lionel agrees to help him but is unaware of the fact that Piggot-Dunceby has hired a bounty hunter named Willard Stenk to track Lionel and kill him, ensuring that the pro-imperialist conservative views of the society remain unchallenged.

 Lionel's old lover Adelina Fortnight has a map to the Himalayas locked at her house in Santa Ana, California, in a safe that belonged to her late husband, one of Lionel's past partners, so the two visit her mansion to acquire it.
 However, Adelina harbors resentment for Lionel missing her husband's funeral and kicks him out when he offers to pay her for the map.
 Lionel and Mr. Link come back later at night and break in, but Mr. Link's noise-making awakens Adelina, who fires at the intruders and instead creates a hole in the safe.
 Mr. Link pushes the safe out of the top-floor window.
 Mr. Link and Lionel grab the map and escape but are discovered the next day by Adelina, who allows them to search for the Yetis as long as she is there to accompany them.
 Stenk arrives, and a shootout ensues, but the trio tricks their pursuer into hopping on the train to search for them.

 The trio makes their journey via boat, and Adelina pressures Lionel into reaching out to Mr. Link to prove his sincerity.
 Lionel enjoys a heartwarming talk with Mr. Link on the boat's deck, where Mr. Link gives himself the name "Susan" after a friendly prospector he once encountered.
 However, they are once again ambushed by Stenk.
 After various scuffles across different parts of the ship, the trio eventually locks Stenk in the boat's boarding rooms while they make another escape.